Why I Love Sharing My Passion

 Master Member of the New England Camera Club Council (MNEC)

-A bit about me.
 I have been holding a camera for as long as I can remember.
 One of my earliest memories is of my father’s camera, a Kodak Sterling.
-I remember my father holding the viewfinder up to my eye.
+I remember my father holding the viewfinder up to my eye as he held me in his arms and walked around.
 It is the camera that ignited my passion for photography.
 To keep my mitts off his camera, he bought me my own, a little Brownie.
-When I was 13, he got me a second-hand fully manual 35mm Fujica camera, an ST-701.
-I remember blowing through 3 rolls of film on a trip to Nova Scotia.
+When I was 13, he got me a second-hand, fully manual 35mm Fujica camera, an ST-701.
+I remember blowing through 3 rolls of black and white film on a trip to Nova Scotia.
 Out of 3 rolls, 3 images registered something.
 After years of creating successful images on the little Brownie, my confidence went down the toilet.
 I cried.

-For me, this quote summarizes life and is always in the forefront of my mind:
+For me, this quote summarizes life and is always at the forefront of my mind:

 “Life is a banquet and most poor suckers are starving to death.” – from the 1958 film “Auntie Mame”.